Registered nurses are an essential part of patient care.

 Physicians generally have several patients under their care at any given moment.

-No matter how pleasant their bedside manner, they do not have the time to collect all of the information that may be pertinent to your health.
+No matter how pleasant their bedside manner, they do not have the time to collect all the information pertinent to your health.

-The facts from an extensive nursing assessment could possibly save your life.
+The facts from an extensive nursing assessment could save your life.

 For example, your primary doctor may diagnose you with asthma based on your immediate symptoms and test results.

-However, it is the information from the assessment-based nursing diagnosis concerning the family history of respiratory problems that help the doctor to confirm their diagnosis.
+However, the information from the assessment-based nursing diagnosis concerning the family history of respiratory problems helps the doctor confirm their diagnosis.

-Every hospital, specialty, and doctor’s office relies on the competence and skill of their nurses.
+Every hospital, specialty, and doctor’s office relies on the competence and skill of its nurses.

-They are necessary in order for doctors to provide the highest standard of care.
+They are necessary for doctors to provide the highest standard of care.

-While you may have the utmost respect for your doctor, nurses actually spend more time with the patient than anyone else.
+While you respect your doctor, nurses spend more time with the patient than anyone else.

-So, it is important that everyone is completely honest and open with these professionals in order to ensure that they receive proper medical treatment for their health condition.
+So, everyone must be sincere and open with these professionals to ensure they receive proper medical treatment for their health conditions.

-For more information on Nanda and their nursing diagnosis list check out: Nanda International
+For more information on Nanda and its list, check out Nanda International.